Should You Soak Pepper Seeds Before Growing? Our Germination Experiment

 Seeds Soaked in Chamomile Tea

 The second soaking technique, and the last of the three tests, involves soaking pepper seeds in chamomile tea.
 This is a common solution used by many growers to help increase germination.
-Chamomile tea is also said to kill any bacteria living on your seeds.
+Chamomile tea is commonly used by gardeners because it’s believed to have mild antifungal properties that may help reduce damping-off issues.

 Similarly to our water-soaked seed sample, we put 72 seeds across 4 cups and let them soak in this solution for 8-12 hours, removing them and immediately sowing them directly into the soil.